Cosmetic Surgery, Plastic Surgery—What’s the Difference?

 Cosmetic surgery training is completed primarily after residency training

 There are currently no residency programs in the United States devoted exclusively to cosmetic surgery.
 Because of this, cosmetic surgeons primarily obtain training and experience after completing their residency training.
-This is done by completing a post-residency fellowship.
+This is done by completing a post-residency fellowship training program in cosmetic surgery.

 Board certified cosmetic surgeons are residency trained + fellowship trained in cosmetic surgery

 The training, experience, and knowledge required to become a board certified cosmetic surgeon reflects specialization above and beyond what it takes to become board certified in a related discipline, such as plastic surgery.
-Each surgeon who is board certified by the American Board of Cosmetic Surgery has completed a 1 year fellowship training exclusively in cosmetic surgery.
+Each surgeon who is board certified by the American Board of Cosmetic Surgery has completed a 1 year, American Academy of Cosmetic Surgery certified fellowship training exclusively in cosmetic surgery.
 During this fellowship, surgeons receive thorough training in all cosmetic surgery procedures of the face, breast, and body, plus non-surgical cosmetic treatments, performing a minimum of 300 individual cosmetic surgery procedures.
 This fellowship training is in addition to completing a 3-5 year residency program in a related discipline.

 Because any licensed physician can legally perform cosmetic surgery, regardless of how they received cosmetic surgery training, it is extremely important to do your research when choosing a cosmetic surgeon.
 To find the most qualified doctor for a specific cosmetic procedure, you must compare doctors’ overall (residency and post-residency) training, experience, and proven competence with respect to that specific cosmetic procedure.